 - We accept shipped synths from within the US only.

 - All shipped keyboard synths MUST be shipped in a road case or hardshell case.
 This case can NOT have crumbling foam inside.
 You can’t imagine the kind of damage to synths we’ve seen when they were shipped in boxes.
 You may think your Juno 106 is very well secured and padded in its box, but what if an OB-X in a road case falls off a shelf in the truck and hits corner-first right in the middle of it?
 Rack units and a few very small synths like the SH-101 can be shipped in boxes.

-- UPS is the only carrier we work with.
-You must ship via UPS.
+- You must ship via UPS unless your instrument is small enough to go by USPS Priority Mail.
 Our building has many shops in it but the UPS drivers know us and where we are in the building and how to reach us.
 We’ve had FedEx drivers literally leave synths leaning against the outside of our building at 8 PM and leave them in the doorways of other shops in our building.
 USPS will be way too expensive for anything larger than an SH-101.

 - THERE ARE CERTAIN MODELS OF SYNTHS THAT WE DO NOT ACCEPT THROUGH SHIPPING because the way they are constructed internally simply makes them too susceptible to being damaged or disrupted just by jostling, shaking and being turned over.
 Inquire about your synth and we’ll let you know if we can take it!